 Netherlands Organisation for Scientific Research

 I currently study the neural processing of illusory visual events using intracranial electro-encephalography recorded from epilepsy patients and ultra-high 7T magnetic resonance imaging.

 For my PhD project I investigated the influence of previous perceptual experience on interpretations of ambiguous images, using magnetic resonance imaging, scalp and intracranial electro-encephalography and psychophysics, focusing on the role of visual cortex in perceptual memory.
 [PDF] [more info]

 I am also interested in social neuroscience, particularly the influence of social information on sensory awareness.
-I studied joint attention, a cardinal social skill in typical human social cognition, and its influence on sensory processing.
-I also investigated face perception and visuospatial orienting in a clinical population with autism spectrum disorders. [more info]
+I investigated face perception and visuospatial orienting in a clinical population with autism spectrum disorders. [more info]